jeff-dh/tshunkyPy.nvim/README.md

 # tshunkyPy

 tshunkyPy is an experimental neovim code runner plugin.
-It sits right in the middle of the two major clusters of available code runner plugins, as it runs code in the correct context while avoiding to rerun the whole code all the time.
+It sits right in the middle of the two major clusters of available code runner plugins.
+It runs code in the correct context while avoiding to rerun the whole code all the time.

 ## Why yet another code runner plugin?